AppFair/appfair.github.io/index.md

 All your code, however, must reside in the SPM package itself, which is your `/App/` fork's `Sources/App/` folder.

-Do not edit the `project.xcodeproj` folder directly since it doesn't reference the swift package folder, and thus cannot build on its own without the surrounding workspace.
+Not ethat you should not open the `project.xcodeproj` folder directly since it doesn't reference the swift package folder, and thus cannot build on its own without the surrounding workspace.

 Any changes made either to the `App.xcworkspace` or `project.xcodeproj` files will be ignored during the fair-ground's `I-R` stages, so you should avoid making changes there that are meant to be included in the app's eventual build.
 Instead, you should prefer to use the `Package.swift` manifest as well as local resources for the customization of your app's metadata.